 VNC Lifeline delivers a reliable and friendly 24-hour emergency pendant alarm service for people who wish to remain living independently at home.

-The MedicAlert Foundation is a registered charity that maintains a database of members' medical information that is made available to medical authorities in the event of an emergency.
+The MedicAlert Foundation is a registered charity that combines a database of members' medical information with medical ID jewellery, together these support medical authorities in the event of an emergency.

 A charity that works in partnership with people with a learning disability, and its services support people to live life as they choose.
 Provides housing support that meets people's specific needs.